 Creating jobs and improving Maryland’s economy is one of Congressman Ruppersberger’s top priorities.
 He is working hard to help middle-class Marylanders achieve more than just making ends meet.
 The Congressman is also fighting to keep our country safe and get our first responders the funds they need to protect our communities and our families.

 A former assistant state’s attorney in Baltimore County, Congressman Ruppersberger decided to run for office after a near-fatal car accident while investigating a drug trafficking case.
 Thanks to the dedication of doctors at the University of Maryland Shock Trauma Center, Congressman Ruppersberger survived and began campaigning for office to assist Shock Trauma after they saved his life.
 He remains an active supporter of the hospital, serving as Vice Chairman of its Board of Visitors.
 He also serves as Vice Chairman of the Board of Visitors at the United States Naval Academy.

 Congressman Ruppersberger has served in public office for more than 34 years.
 He was elected to the Baltimore County Council in 1985 and again in 1989, chosen twice as council chairman.
 He was elected Baltimore County Executive in 1994 and 1998, and, under his leadership, the county was named one of the nation’s four best-managed counties by Governing Magazine.
 The county achieved three AAA bond ratings and staggering job growth during his administration.

 A native of Baltimore City, Congressman Ruppersberger spent his summers as a lifeguard and police officer in Ocean City, Md.
 He attended Baltimore City College and the University of Maryland College Park, where he played lacrosse.
 He earned his Juris Doctorate from the University of Baltimore Law School.

 The Congressman has been married for 50 years to his high school sweetheart, the former Kay Murphy.
-Together they have two grown children and four grandchildren.
+Together they have two grown children and five grandchildren.